fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-unions.md

 * See above: "NOTE: we need to be more precise here.
 For example int and string both support many common interfaces like System.IComparable."

+* Are naked generic parameters supported, e.g. see https://github.com/fsharp/fslang-design/discussions/519#discussioncomment-298820.

+  - "this could only be supported if the erased type is always "obj", since the erased type must be stable under instantiation of generic parameters.

+  - "we need to think further about whether this extensibility can be supported"